shuddha7435/Iris_Dataset_Machine_Learning_Performance/README.md

     •	Support Vector Machine

 • Then I have also implemented a linear regression algorithm for a dataset both in Python and Scikit-learn.
+• I have implemented the logistic regression analysis for titanic data and find the accuracy for survived passenger.